DuckyCrayfish/hourglass/README.md

 		baseRandomTickSpeed = 3

 		#When applied, this effect progresses potion effects to match the rate of the current time-speed.
-		#This effect does not apply if time-speed is 1.0 or less.
+		#This effect does not apply if time speed is 1.0 or less.
 		#THIS MAY HAVE A NEGATIVE IMPACT ON PERFORMANCE IN SERVERS WITH MANY PLAYERS.
 		#When set to ALWAYS, this effect applies to all players in the dimension, day or night.
 		#When set to SLEEPING, this effect only applies to players who are sleeping.